streembit/streembit-docs/source/includes/streembit_blockchain/_blockchain-server.md

-## Blockchain Server
+## Blockchain Node

-This is a part of streembit-cli application that listens for and processes messages from Blockchain Client.
+This is a part of streembit-cli application that listens for and processes messages from **Blockchain Client**.

 ```json
 {